 Diagnosis of Guillain-Barré syndrome is primarily clinical.

-Similar acute weakness can result from myasthenia gravis, botulism, poliomyelitis (mainly outside the US), tick paralysis, West Nile virus infection, and metabolic neuropathies, but these disorders can usually be distinguished as follows:
+Similar acute weakness Weakness Weakness is one of the most common reasons patients present to primary care clinicians.
+Weakness is loss of muscle strength, although many patients also use the term when they feel generally... read more can result from myasthenia gravis, botulism, poliomyelitis (mainly outside the US), tick paralysis, West Nile virus infection, metabolic neuropathies, and transverse myelitis, but these disorders can usually be distinguished as follows:

 West Nile virus causes headache, fever, and asymmetric flaccid paralysis but spares sensation.